-10.4.2.4 The question "Is it an extremely insensitive explosive article?" (box 40, Figure 10.3) is answered by series 7 tests and any candidate for Division 1.6 should pass one of each of the eleven types of test comprising the series.
+10.4.2.4 The question "Is it an extremely insensitive explosive article?" (box 40, Figure 10.3) is answered by series 7 tests and any candidate for Division 1.6 shall pass one of each of the eleven types of test comprising the series.
 The protocol for determining the test requirements is given in Figure 10.5.
 The first six types of test (7(a) to 7(f)) are used to establish if a substance is an Extremely Insensitive Substance (EIS).
 The purpose of these tests is to develop an understanding of the sensitivity of substance(s) contained within the article, which informs and provides confidence in the article tests.
 The remaining five types of test (7(g), 7(h), 7(j), 7 (k) and 7 (l)) are used to determine if an article predominantly containing an EIS may be assigned to Division 1.6.
 The eleven test types are: